Code-Institute-Submissions/Johnathonanon-project-4_JulyResub/README.md

 - A commenting system on the advert.
 This was attempted, and followed the tutorial provided by the module but actually getting it to be fully working was just out of my grasp.
 I would be reminded by tutoring support that I should go to my mentor with this issue, but when doing so, my mentor would tell me to go to tutoring support.
 The full circle process would take hours.

 ## Testing
 No automatic testing was performed, however the application has been stringently tested manually.
-Testing was carried out both on development enviroment initially and live site post deployment.
+Testing was carried out both on development environment initially and live site post deployment.
 The details of which are:

 - CRUD functionality has been tested by myself and others and has been found to be functioning as intended, users are able to create advert instances, this has been verified through admin.
 Users are able to both edit and delete their own created adverts, and all forms are working.
 Login required has been imported and implemented in order to restrict access to this functionality to non logged in site users.
 An if statement on the edit and delete advert templates makes it impossible for a user to edit or delete an advert that does not belong to them.
 The application previously had a bug where this was possible but has been rectified as previously stated.

+Sign in prompt to signed out user upon attempt to access edit template

 ![Picture of logged out user edit redirect](media/readme_images/edit_redirect_signin.png)

+Sign in prompt to signed out user upon attempt to access delete template

 ![Picture of logged out user delete redirect](media/readme_images/delete_redirect_signin.png)

+Redirect prompt in template for user attempting to edit advert for which they are not the seller

 ![Picture of user edit redirect](media/readme_images/edit_redirect.png)

+Redirect prompt in template for user attempting to delete advert for which they are not the seller

 ![Picture of user delete redirect](media/readme_images/delete_redirect.png)